jcs-lambda/Graphs/projects/social/README.md

 1. To create 100 users with an average of 10 friends each, how many times would you need to call `add_friendship()`?
 Why?

+    - `add_friendship()` would be called 1000 times when creating 100 users with an average of 10 friends each

+    - Every `add_friendship()` call creates one unique friendship. to find the average you divide number of friendships by number of users. let x = friendships. x/100(number of users) = 10(average number of friendships). x\*100/100 = 10\*100.
+    so x = 1000.

 2. If you create 1000 users with an average of 5 random friends each, what percentage of other users will be in a particular user's extended social network?
 What is the average degree of separation between a user and those in his/her extended network?

+    - \>99% of other users will be in a particular user's extended social network

+    - average of 4-5 degrees of separation between a user and those in their extended network

 ## 4. Stretch Goal